atosatto/vagrant-mongophp/README.md

 	git clone https://github.com/hilbert-/vagrant-mongophp.git

-The puppet modules are handled with [librarian-puppet](http://librarian-puppet.com/).
+The puppet modules dependencies are handled with [librarian-puppet](http://librarian-puppet.com/).
-Install it with
+The gem is automatically installed on the guest VM using the vagrant's shell provisioner, but if you would like to install it on the host you have to run

 	gem install librarian-puppet

-Finally, download the required modules running
+and download the required modules with

 	librarian-puppet install